microsoft/reactxp/docs/docs/components/navigator.md

 // a new route
 replaceAtIndex(route: Types.NavigatorRoute, index: number): void;

-// REplaces the next-to-top-most route with a new route replacePrevious(route: Types.NavigatorRoute): void;
+// Replaces the next-to-top-most route with a new route replacePrevious(route: Types.NavigatorRoute): void;
 ```